 Credit card tips for beginners

-- Educate yourself before applying.
-Knowing how credit cards work – everything from minimum payments to how they accrue interest – is important before actually opening one.
-Speak with a more experienced friend or family member for advice, or use online resources to learn more before applying.
+- Educate yourself before applying: Know how credit cards work before opening one.
+Speak with an experienced friend or family member for advice, or do some online research before applying.

 - Don’t apply for multiple credit cards at once: Each time you apply for a credit card, the lender will initiate a hard inquiry on your credit card.
-While one occasional hard inquiry won’t drop your score too much and will eventually fall off your report, having multiple, successive hard inquiries can deal a harder blow to your score – and be a red flag to lenders.
-So how often should you apply for a credit card?
-Experts say no more than once every six months.
+Having multiple hard inquiries in a short time can negatively affect your credit score, so try to apply for a new credit card no more than once every six months.

 - Use reminders to stay on top of payments: Whether you have one or multiple credit cards, you’ve got to remember your payment date(s) each month.
-Use whatever resources are most helpful for you: smartphone reminders, calendar appointments, or even a good, old-fashioned daily planner.
-Some lenders may even let you schedule automatic payments, either for the minimum monthly amount or the full amount due.
-Just make sure you have enough money in your checking account to cover recurring payments.
+Use whatever resources are most helpful, like smartphone reminders or automatic payments.

 - Pay your card off each month in full: To avoid high credit card interest, aim to pay your card off entirely every month.
-That means you should only swipe your credit card if you’ve got the money elsewhere to cover the expense.
 The only exception?
 True emergencies.
-While it’s better to pay for car repairs and unexpected vet bills from your emergency savings, you might need to use your credit card to cover the full cost.

-- Start with a secured credit card: If you’re just starting to build your credit history, a secured credit card might be the way to go.
-Secured credit cards are backed by a security deposit, so you can never spend money that you don’t have – but they still operate as credit cards, making them a safe way to start improving your score.
+- Start with a secured credit card: If you’re starting to build your credit history, a secured credit card might be the way to go.
+These are backed by a security deposit, so you can never spend money you don’t have.

 How do I choose the right credit card?

-- Credit score: Check your credit before you apply for a credit card to make sure you qualify.
-Most of the cards that offer the best rewards and perks are reserved for those with good or excellent credit, which is generally a score of 670 and above for FICO and a score of 601 and above for VantageScore.
+- Credit score: Check your credit before applying for a credit card to ensure you qualify.
+Most cards offering the best rewards and perks are reserved for those who fall under good or excellent credit ranges.

-- Features: Think about what type of features you want in a card.
-Consider rewards, cashback, points, miles, insurance protections, 0% APR promotions, etc.
+- Features: Consider the features you want in a card, such as rewards, cashback, points, miles, insurance protections, 0% APR promotions, etc.

-- Fees: Shop around for the lowest fees, such as annual fees, interest charges, late payment fees, and balance transfer fees.
+- Fees: Shop around for the lowest fees, including annual fees, interest charges, late payment fees, and balance transfer fees.

 Should I keep my old credit card accounts open?

-If you’re considering opening new credit cards, it’s typically wise to keep some of your old accounts open.
-The length of your credit history accounts for 15% of your overall FICO Score, so instead of closing accounts, consider taking the cards out of your wallet and storing them somewhere else.
-It’s also good to have multiple credit cards, no matter their age, to keep your overall credit utilization low.
+Keeping some of your old accounts open is typically wise if you’re considering opening new credit cards.
+The length of your credit history accounts for 15% of your overall FICO Score, so instead of closing accounts, consider taking the cards out of your wallet and storing them elsewhere.
+This is why having multiple credit cards can be a good thing – to keep your overall credit utilization low.

 How often should you apply for a credit card?